Viral Vitalism

 Current read

-Early human evidence from 1 study records, 64 active source records, 26 rapid briefs, and 0 timeline events.
-Evidence maturity is 52/100, human translation signal is 60/100, and frontier activity is extreme (100/100).
+Proof of concept from 0 study records, 5 active source records, 14 rapid briefs, and 0 timeline events.
+Evidence maturity is 0/100, human translation signal is 36/100, and frontier activity is extreme (100/100).
 Frontier activity means research movement, not settled human proof.
-Editorial launch override: Early human evidence because The current graph has live regenerative-medicine and early human translation signals, but not enough mature functional outcome evidence to call this clinical traction.
+Editorial placement shown publicly: Early human evidence.
+Graph-derived stage: Proof of concept.
+Override note: The current graph has live regenerative-medicine and early human translation signals, but not enough mature functional outcome evidence to call this clinical traction.

 Human evidence exists, but durability, endpoint quality, or population fit still limits the claim.